paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

   (B) against an incompetent person until the earlier of the date on which such incompetent’s incompetency ends or the date on which a legal representative is duly appointed for such incompetent.

+**(g) Timing of review** Before the date of completion of a removal action, no person may bring an action under this Act, [section 1321 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1321), or chapter 7 of title 5 challenging any decision relating to such removal action that is made by an on-scene coordinator appointed under the National Contingency Plan.

 ### Statutory Notes

 #### References in Text
-This Act, referred to in subsecs. (a), (b), (c), and (f), is Pub.
+This Act, referred to in text, is Pub.
 L. 101–380, Aug.
 18, 1990, 104 Stat.
 484, known as the Oil Pollution Act of 1990, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-040-oil-pollution.md#section-2701) and Tables.

+#### Amendments
+2025—Subsec. (g).
+Pub.
+L. 119–60 added subsec. (g).

 <a id="section-2718"></a>